 “I see what you mean about scaffolding,” Ms. Sneed said.
 “Last year, I just taught the pages on customary units of measurement from our math book.”
 Her shoulders drooped.
 “I expected them to get it without providing enough support.
 And, ultimately, the teacher is responsible for student learning.”

 “No worries!”
 Mr. Frank said.
 “This year will be better.”

 Culminate Your Unit with Fun Application

-He pulled a folded booklet from his folder.
+Finally, Mr. Frank pulled a folded booklet from his folder.
 “Now check this out.
 My kids had a lot of fun with this last year.
-This adaptation of Jack and the Beanstalk has measurement problems sprinkled in.
+This adaptation of Jack and the Beanstalk has customary units of measurement problems sprinkled in.
 It’s a great culminating activity!”

-That famous teacher smile spread across Ms. Sneed’s face.
-“I can’t wait to teach customary units of measurement,” she said.
+Ms. Sneed looked over the materials.
+Then that famous teacher smile spread across her face.
+“I can’t wait to teach customary measurement this year!” she said.